Chapter 15.10

 All local jurisdictions shall require that space be provided for the storage of recycled materials, compost, and solid waste for all new buildings.

-Exception: Group R-3 and Group U occupancies.
+Exception: one- and two-family dwelling units, Group R-3, and Group U occupancies.

-The storage area shall be designed to meet the needs of the occupancy and efficiency of pickup, and shall be available to occupants and haulers.
+The storage area shall be designed to meet the needs of the occupancy and efficiency of pickup and shall be available to occupants and haulers.

 (5) Amend IBC Section 202, Definitions, to read as follows: